Exterior House Painting in High Humidity

 How Humid Is Too Humid to Paint?

 It’s true that you can use exterior paints like Sherwin Williams Emerald at higher humidity levels than most people think, but there’s still a limit.

 The ideal humidity level for painting is between 40% and 50%.
 If you’re indoors, it’s easy to attain that level with a dehumidifier.
 When you’re outside, though, it’s not as easy.
 If necessary, you can paint in up to 80% to 85% humidity when using proper exterior paints.

 Does Humidity Affect Materials in Different Ways?

 As we further discuss painting in high humidity, keep in mind that we’re referring to materials other than uncoated wood.
-Uncoated wood is far more susceptible to moisture than coated materials are.
+Uncoated wood is far more susceptible to moisture than coated materials.

 The humidity levels above and the tips below work well for coated materials.
-When it comes to uncoated wood, it’s a better plan to wait until a drier time of the year like the fall or early spring.
-Although, humidity forecasts may help you identify windows that will give you the dryness you need.
+When it comes to uncoated wood, it’s a better plan to wait until a drier time of the year, like the late or early summer.
+Although humidity forecasts may help you identify windows that will give you the dryness you need.

 Tips for Painting in High Humidity